2015–2016 stock market selloff: Subsequent volatility in 2015

-Stock market performance on January 20, 2016
+Stock market performance on January 20, 2016 widely attributed to low oil value

 On January 20, 2016, due to crude oil falling below $27 a barrel, the DJIA closed down 249 points after falling 565 points intraday.
 The FTSE 100 fell 3.62% in a single day and entered bear market territory.

 Stock market performance in February 2016 as a result of Brexit vote announcement

 In February 2016, British Prime Minister David Cameron announced that the Government was to recommend that the UK should remain in the EU and that the referendum would be held on 23 June, marking the official launch of the campaign.
 He also announced that Parliament would enact secondary legislation relating to the European Union Referendum Act 2015 on 22 February.
 With the official launch, ministers of the UK Government were then free to campaign on either side of the argument in a rare exception to Cabinet collective responsibility.
 This announcement led British pound fell to $1.393, the lowest since 2009 and lead the uncertainty in stock markets around the world.